 Chances are, your company has an idea of the audience for its app before you begin.
 Your audience will determine the platform for which you create the app.
 For example, while Americans use both iPhone and Android, Europeans lean toward Android devices.
 Even in America, tastes differ based on age, geographic location, income, and more.
 Android is an open-source software system, meaning anyone can use their code.
 Worldwide, about 85 percent of device users rely on Android.
 However, you may prefer to create your app for Apple users for myriad reasons.

 The features you want and your users’ behavior will also dictate which platform you choose.
 Studies show Android users are less likely to pay for apps or make in-app purchases.
-If you’re considering monetization, (see Decision 3) you may start with the Apple platform.
+If you’re considering monetization, (see Decision 3 below) you may start with the Apple platform.

 You might create your app specifically for wearables, such as smartwatches, which brings up another set of questions we don’t address here.